 “Tropospheric Ducting” is when TV signals bounce back down to the Earth from the troposphere (the lowest layer of the atmosphere) and travel much further than usual.
 Isn’t that a good thing though?
 Actually, no, because you can get far-away TV signals interfering with your local stations.
 The only solution is to wait it out.
 It usually ends in a matter of hours.

 Try these tips to improve your reception.

-It’s possible that your TV’s tuner circuitry is degrading.
-This is not one of the more likely scenarios if your tuner was working fine before, but it is possible.
+This is less likely than the other items on this list, but it’s possible that your TV’s tuner circuitry is degrading.
+I have heard of this from a couple of my readers.
 If you have another TV, try tuning the missing stations on that one as an experiment.

 If they just built a high rise between your home and the TV transmitter, it could be blocking the TV signal.
-This is a less common cause, but it could happen, especially in big cities like New York.
+This could happen, especially in big cities like New York.
 Try playing with your antenna position.

 These are some of the reasons why your favorite station might have gone away.
-Let me know if any of these tips has helped or if you found any other causes for loss of TV stations. – Brian
+Let me know if any of these tips have helped or if you found any other causes for the loss of TV stations. – Brian